MinhajulBhuiyan/DataSense/README.md

 ﻿# DataSense - Natural Language to SQL

-A Natural Language to SQL system with a modern web interface for the DataSense ice cream distribution database.
+A Natural Language to SQL system with a modern web interface for the Savoy Ice Cream Factory Ltd. database.

 ## Features